wijnen/supernovel/README.md

 directories to publish them.

 # Note for Windows users
-While lesverhaal has been tested and can run on Windows, some features don't work.
+While Supernovel has been tested and can run on Windows, some features don't work.
 In particular:

-  - Chroot and firejail are not available, which means secure mode is not possible.
-You need to use the --insecure option or lesverhaal will crash instead of starting.
-Of course this also means that you must not run scripts from untrusted sources.
   - Crypt has been reported to not work.
 If it fails to import, as a fallback passwords will be stored in plain text.
 This is a very bad idea, but doing this will allow the program to run.

 It is strongly recommended not to use Windows for anything other than personal